laravel/docs/installation.md

 Laravel needs almost no other configuration out of the box.
 You are free to get started developing!
 However, you may wish to review the `config/app.php` file and its documentation.
 It contains several options such as `timezone` and `locale` that you may wish to change according to your application.

-Of course, you may wish to configure a few additional components of Laravel, such as:
+You may also want to configure a few additional components of Laravel, such as:

 - [Cache](/docs/master/cache#configuration)
 - [Database](/docs/master/database#configuration)